Xanax addiction - signs, symptoms and treatment

 As Xanax is highly addictive, people misusing the drug are finding that they need to take more of the substance at more regular intervals once they build up a tolerance, which leads to physical and psychological dependency.

-If you concerned about your Xanax use or are worried about someone close to you, take a look at the signs and symptoms that can suggest addiction.
+If you are concerned about your Xanax use or are worried about someone close to you, take a look at the signs and symptoms that can suggest addiction.
 We have also outlined the treatment that is available at Priory to help people put a stop to their drug misuse.

 Signs and symptoms of addiction can be subtle but serious

 The following signs could indicate an addiction to Xanax:

 - You use the drug every time withdrawal symptoms such as insomnia, depression, paranoia and irritability start

 - You need to take more Xanax at more regular intervals as your tolerance increases